 In the post COVID19 environment, it became harder than ever to catch somebody's interest during a video call – especially while working from home.
 The best way of communicating our message in a visual way are presentations.
 Online presentations require a different approach compared to the face-to-face ones.

-You might be thinking – it's not a rocket science sharing your slides via Zoom or Microsoft Teams, but there is always a little extra you can do to deliver the best possible result.
+You might be thinking – it's not rocket science sharing your slides via Zoom or Microsoft Teams, but there is always a little extra you can do to deliver the best possible presentation.
 Let's take a look at these tiny details which can make a huge difference and increase your virtual engagement.

 Show only what is needed

 Every time you make your audience look outside of your slides it drives them away from the message you want to deliver, and that is a big "no no".
 The most intuitive way of sharing your presentation is naturally showing your whole desktop.
 This is a good idea if you plan on switching between different windows at the same time.
 The disadvantages are however significant; if you are going to be multitasking or getting a random notification your audience is going to see it and they will stop listening to your well-prepared speech instantly.